A226 road: Route

 As with Dartford, Gravesend has a ring road: this takes traffic around the town centre via Bath Street, West Street, Harmer Street, Milton Road, Parrock Street (where there is junction with the A227 road), Windmill Street, Stone Street, Rathmore Road and Pelham Road.
 The A226 continues along Milton Road and east to the Lion Roundabout.
 It by-passes south of the village of Chalk via the 1930s "Arterial road".
 This section of the A226 also follows the 1711 turnpike road between Gravesend and Rochester.
 The next village, lying mainly to the north of the road, is Higham; immediately following that is the junction with the dual-carriageway A289, the Medway Towns Northern Relief Road.

 The final section of the road crosses the B2018 and then drops down to the Medway valley until the junction with the A2 (Watling Street) in Strood.

 History

 Pre-1922 road lists

 Before road numbering began in the United Kingdom, the road was part of the major route between London and Dover, the road taken by all traffic heading for mainland Europe.
 When the Ministry of Transport published its first list of road numbers, however, the building of the A2 had already begun; and the earliest map shows the projected route of that latter road; the previous road being relegated to what is now the A226.

+Swanscombe road collapse

+On April 10, 2023, a large section collapsed in Swanscombe.
+This remained the road closed.